rhotter/mari-programming/Beginner_Workshops/Make-A-Game/README.md

-# game-maker-workshop
-Hosted on Tuesday the 21st of November
+# Make A Game Workshop
+Hosted on Nov.
+21, 2017 at Marianopolis College.

 ## **The file named workshop contains all solutions**

-Tasks are assigned in the documents named
+Tasks are assigned in the documents named:

-1. player
+1. Player
-2. control
+2. Control
-3. bad
+3. Bad

-## submitting
+## Submitting

-Simply save in a text format such as `.txt` or other and upload
+Simply save your file as a text-file (`.txt`) and upload.

-Name according to object and event.
-For example
+Name it according to the object and event.
+For example `step_player.txt`.

-`step_player.txt`